 The 2019 ML 1792 grant covers 810 acres (370 hectares) of surface area fully owned by the Company, an area adequate to construct and operate a scandium mine of a scale outlined in the definitive Feasibility Study.
-The Company had originally filed a mining lease application (MLA 531) covering an area of 874 hectares, which was granted in 2017 as a Mining Lease, and later ruled invalid.
-The reduction in area between the initial and the replacement ML grants represented acreage protested in an "Agricultural Land' objection lodged by a local landowner.
-The landowner holds freehold surface ownership over a portion of the original grant.
+The Company had originally filed a mining lease application (MLA 531) covering an area of 874 hectares, which was granted in 2017 as a mining lease (ML 1763), and later ruled invalid.
+At that time, it was unknown, to both the Department and the Company, that a local landowner had filed a prior, timely and valid objection to the granting of that mining lease.
+The reduction in area between the initial 2017 ML 1763 and the replacement 2019 ML 1792 represented acreage protested in an "Agricultural Land" objection lodged by a local landowner.
+The landowner holds freehold surface ownership over a portion of the original grant that was previously covered by the 2017 ML 1763.

-On September 10, 2020, The Company announced receipt of a Final Determination letter from the Deputy Secretary, Mining, Exploration and Geoscience resolving the outstanding objection filed by the landowner in 2016.
+On September 10, 2020, the Company announced receipt of a final determination letter from the Deputy Secretary, Department of Regional NSW, Division of Mining, Exploration and Geoscience resolving the outstanding objection filed by the landowner in 2016.

-Written advice from the Department to the Company makes clear that all required independent investigative processes, and all affected party comment periods, are now completed, and the Department's decision is final.
-There are further State Courts of Appeal available to the landowner, but the facts supporting this final decision are confirmed by the NSW Department of Primary Industry and follow governing Law.
-We believe the NSW Government will defend its decisions in any court of appeals to which it would be summoned.
+Written advice from the Department to the Company makes clear that all required independent investigative processes, and all affected party comment periods, were completed, and the Department's decision in this dispute matter is final.
+There are further state courts of appeal available to the landowner, but the facts supporting this final decision are confirmed by the NSW Department of Primary Industry and follow governing law.

-This Final Determination from the NSW Government will again allow all measured and indicated resource included in the Nyngan Scandium Project Definitive Feasibility Study ("DFS") to be reinstated in a new Mining Lease grant, for which the Company intends to file application.
+This Final Determination from the NSW Government will again allow all measured and indicated resource included in the Nyngan Scandium Project DFS to be reinstated in a new mining lease grant, which will require the filing of a new mine lease application.
+The Company intends to file this application in 2022.